- Viewing Profile: Reputation: oxylus

 For casual dungeons or fractals, I still recommend Omnomberry Pies/Ghosts/Candied Dragon Rolls.
 These are very good against bosses with conditions or Retaliation, and especially when you use Scholar Runes and preserving your hit points is of importance.
 I also find these very useful in Fractals where the splash damage from trash mobs make taking some damage inevitable and it is highly beneficial to utilize the extra healing.

 For times where there is no dungeon potion worth bringing, you can use Skale Venom.
-Weakness is especially powerful in Fractals, as I talked about before, and Skale Venom is unquestionably the go-to potion of choice for Fractals of the Mists.
+Weakness is useful in Fractals for minimizing some of the difficult to avoid damage from the trash mobs in various fractal shards.

 As always, have the full compliment of Slayer Potions in order to always have the maximum damage boosts and damage reduction.